PawelGradek/Neural-Network-Classification/Readme.md

 To run this project, copy file ConfigDefault.py change name this file on Config.py and change the values in the file to the appropriate ones, next start ClassifierNN.

-To run this project, install the appropriate libraries.
+You must have the appropriate libraries installed.
 Examply using cmd:

 ```
 pip install matplotlib